objektwerks/scala/README.md

 Spark code in a Unix or Windows terminal.
 It requires the local installation of Spark ( https://spark.apache.org/downloads.html ).
 7. **Slack:** A messaging-collaboration tool ( https://slack.com ) for development teams.
 8. **VPN:** VPN provides developers with secure access to public and private networks.
-9. **Local Services:** It’s often convenient to build Scala prototypes and integration tests against local services, such as Kafka, Cassandra, Postgresql, etc.
+9. **Local Services:** It’s pragmatic and cost-effective to build Scala prototypes and run integration tests against local services, such as Kafka, Cassandra, Postgresql, etc.
 10. **CI/CD:** Continuous integration and deployment.
 Jenkins ( https://jenkins.io ) allows a team to set up a build project for each project housed in a Git repository.
 Scheduled Jenkins jobs pull a Git repository, rebuild it, run tests, run integration tests and package it.
 Continuous deployment is an optional feature.
 Github, Gitlab and other companies provide CI/CD services.